jasminekbal/habit-tracker/README.md

 ### About

-This project was inspired by a habit tracking techique that I found [online](https://www.youtube.com/watch?v=0bxIg3M_MHY).
+This project was inspired by a habit tracking techique that I found through [this](https://www.youtube.com/watch?v=0bxIg3M_MHY) video.
 I couldn't find something exactly like this online and was looking to grow my skills in web development so I thought I'd made one!

 ### Implementation Details